acuminous/zUnit/README.md

   const harness = new Harness(suite);
 ```

-By default, the discover function will recursively descended into the `test` directory looking files which end in `.test.js`.
+By default, the discover function will recursively descended into the 'test' directory looking files which end in '.test.js'.
 You can override this behaviour through the following options.

 | Name      | Type                            | Notes                                      |
 |-----------|---------------------------------|--------------------------------------------|